farmanp/ai-code-auditor/docs/Algorithms-DS-Taxonomy.md

 This document provides a comprehensive reference for algorithms and data structures that can be detected by the AI code auditor.

+See the [Complexity Rating Guide](Complexity-Guide.md) for the meaning of implementation, detection, and performance ratings.

 ## Data Structures

 ### Linear Data Structures